freethejazz/paintmixing/README.md

 ## Current blocker

-The desired solution will also optimize for a particular desired shaed of blue, which can be calculated using a weighted average of the buckets.
+The desired solution will also optimize for a particular desired shade of blue, which can be calculated using a weighted average of the buckets.

-The BlueShade is named shade of blue, which is just a blend of blue paint and white paint.
+The `BlueShade` is named shade of blue, which is just a blend of blue paint and white paint.
 The percent blue is the percent of blue paint that went into the shade: